AlexJReid/blog/content/posts/monoblok/index.md

 Three rules.
 The first turns a chatty sensor feed into a change-only stream.
 The second uses a windowed aggregate to avoid alerting on a single spike, and `rising-edge` makes sure it only fires once per crossing rather than on every sample while the average stays above threshold.
 The third is the mirror image: `falling-edge` emits an all-clear the moment the average drops back below.
 State is per rule, per subject, so floor 3 meeting room 2 has its own ring buffer that doesn't interfere with the kitchen on floor 1.

+A `transition` form collapses the two edge rules into one (same semantics, one shared prev slot, one ring buffer instead of two).
+The two-rule version is shown here because it makes the primitives visible.

 A subscriber wanting clean data subscribes to `temp.*.*.stable`.
 A subscriber that only cares about alerts subscribes to `temp.*.*.alert`, and a paired subscription on `temp.*.*.ok` closes the loop.
 Neither needs to know anything about how the conditioning happens.

 ### Where the LVC earns its keep